markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * Compute the final checksum for the game code
 * Output the encrypted `ELTcode` binary

-The second part implements the checksum and encryption functions from the `ELITES` BASIC source program:
+The second part implements the checksum and encryption functions from the `ELITES` BASIC source program to generate an encrypted `ELITE` binary:

 * Reverse the bytes for a block of code that is placed on the stack
 * Compute the checksum for `MAINSUM`